 Credit reports contain errors on a regular basis.
 So, before applying for new credit or beginning your credit repair journey make sure that all of the information contained in your credit report is yours.

-- Common name.
-For example, a father and son who live at the same address, or who don't add Sr. or Jr. when completing credit applications.
+- A common name.
+For example, a father and son who live at the same address, or who don’t add Sr. or Jr. when completing credit applications.

 - Loan officers make clerical mistakes.
 For example, spelling names wrong, transposing social security numbers when pulling the credit report, or even entering incorrect addresses.

 - When reporting data to the Credit Reporting Agency (CRA) personal information is entered incorrectly.
 For example, an address at which you never lived.

 - If married, the Social Security number of the incorrect spouse is entered.
 This can create a merged credit report resulting in incorrect scores.

 - Co-signing for children or other people.
 Sometimes the lender will match the Social Security number with the wrong person.

 - Individuals with the same or similar names mixed on the CRA’s side.
 For example, John L. Smith and John M. Smith winding up with each other’s information on their respective reports.
 This is a very common mistake.